-I graduated from Washington University with a master degree in Information Management and from UMSL in Education Administration.
+I graduated from Washington University with a master's degree in Information Management and a master's degree from UMSL in Education Administration.
 In addition, I completed my Ph.D. in teaching and learning processes, also at UMSL.
 Currently, I am enrolled in the CAEL advanced leadership program at Harvard University.
 In 2001, I was employed by Saint Louis Public Schools as a computer teacher and later as an academic instructional coach.
-Currently I am pursuing a PhD in Education focusing on educational practices.
 I was the 2006 Saint Louis Public School "Teacher of the Year" and Emerson Electric "Teaching for Excellence" recipient.
 The "Global Classroom Initiative" and "Virtual Professional Learning Community," are two research studies that I designed and implemented and which I presented at various national and international conferences.
-Additionally, I am also a FIRST Lego League State Championship Judge, a calling that makes me admire students' creativity, innovativeness and passion for scientific inquiry.
-Besides academics, my great passion consists in traveling, art, nature, and cultural exploration.
+Additionally, I was involved at the FIRST Lego League State Championship as a judge, a calling that makes me admire students' creativity, innovativeness, and passion for scientific inquiry.
+Besides academics, my great passion consists of traveling, art, nature, and cultural exploration.
 Recently I published a book chapter in the "Handbook of Research: The Global Empowerment of Educators and Student Learning Through Action Research" (2021).
 This research was presented at several international conferences.

 WHAT IS AN AIC?